 - Row_index_num: Row_index_num is the number of rows in table array from which you need the required details for a particular lookup value.

 - [Range_lookup]: [Range_looup] is an optional parameter where the value will be 0 or 1.

-HLOOKUP in Excel function is very simple and easy to use.
-Let’s understands the working of HLOOKUP with examples.
+This function is very simple and easy to use.
+Let’s understand the working of HLOOKUP with examples.

-Consider the below table as raw table and we need the specific data from the raw table.
+Consider the below table as a raw table, and we need specific data from the raw table.